snowsum/trumpblog/_posts/2022-09-03-Israeli rules say West Bank visitors must declare love interest.md

 Meanwhile, the European Commission says it has expressed concern about restrictions on foreign students and academics at Palestinian universities to the "highest levels" of the Israeli authorities.

-The BBC is not responsible for the content of external sites.[View original tweet on Twitter](https://twitter.com/MartinKonecny/status/1564985519779549185)
+The BBC is not responsible for the content of external sites.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">EU response to Israel&#39;s new restrictions undermining EU-Palestinian university exchanges under Erasmus+:<br><br>&quot;With Israel itself benefitting greatly from Erasmus+, the Commission considers that it should facilitate and not hinder access of students to Palestinian universities.&quot; <a href="https://t.co/jBnYE6PbmN">pic.twitter.com/jBnYE6PbmN</a></p>&mdash; Martin Konečný (@MartinKonecny) <a href="https://twitter.com/MartinKonecny/status/1564985519779549185?ref_src=twsrc%5Etfw">August 31, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Under its Erasmus+ programme, 366 European higher education students and staff went to the West Bank in 2020.
 At the same time, 1,671 Europeans were at Israeli institutions.